-Infant/toddler consultation includes regionally provided targeted coaching, consultation, one on one mentoring and technical assistance to the infant-toddler child care workforce in coordination with Early Achievers participants that receive state subsidized funding for infants and toddlers.
-The coaching and consultation is to infant and toddler classrooms.
-Areas of expertise may include infant and early childhood mental health, FIND model of intervention, birth to three child development, infant and toddler child care, pediatric health.
+Infant/toddler consultation includes regional, targeted coaching, consultation, one-on-one mentoring and technical assistance to the infant-toddler child care workforce in coordination with Early Achievers participants that receive state subsidized funding.
+Areas of consultation may include infant and early childhood mental health, the FIND model of intervention, birth to three child development, infant and toddler child care, and pediatric health.